-A qualitative assessment of potential Corrective Measure Alternatives using the selection criteria in 40 CFR 257.97(b) and (c) was provided in the September 2019 ACM.
-Table 3 summarizes the assessment completed for the ACM.
-No updates or changes to the assessment have been made based on additional information obtained since the issue of the ACM.
-Additional groundwater data collection and analysis is necessary for the evaluation of the monitored natural attenuation (MNA) option.
-Updates to the assessment, and development of the quantitative evaluation system discussed in the ACM, will be completed in the future based on updates to the conceptual site model, delineation of the nature and extent of impacts, and collection of additional data relevant to remedy selection.
+A qualitative assessment of potential Corrective Measure Alternatives using the selection criteria in 40 CFR 257.97(b) and (c) was provided in the September 2019 ACM and revised in the November 2020 ACM Addendum #1.
+Table 3 summarizes the assessment completed for the ACM Addendum.
+No updates or changes to the assessment have been made based on additional information obtained since the issue of the ACM Addendum.

+- Additional groundwater data collection and analysis is necessary for the evaluation of the monitored natural attenuation (MNA) option. - Additional CCR treatability is necessary for the evaluation of the use of chemical amendment to treat CCR as part of Alternative #6 Consolidate and Cap with Chemical Amendment. - Additional groundwater treatability is necessary for the evaluation of the use of reactive barriers as part of Alternative #8 Consolidate and Cap with Barrier Wall.